paramraghavan/sparksql-awsglue/README.md

   DataFrames are also more optimized for complicated operations than RDDs.
 - [Shuffling Magic](https://medium.com/swlh/revealing-apache-spark-shuffling-magic-b2c304306142)

+**Why Shuffle:**

+Data re-distribution is the primary goal of shuffling operation in Spark.
+Therefore, shuffling in a Spark program is executed whenever there is a need to re-distribute an existing distributed data collection represented either by an RDD, Dataframe, or Dataset.
+A data partition represents the unit of data to be processed together by a single Spark Task

+- Increase or Decrease the number of data partitions when existing number of data partitions are:
+  - not sufficient enough in order to maximize the usage of available resources.
+  - too heavy to be computed reliably without memory overruns.
+  - high in number such that task scheduling overhead becomes the bottleneck in the overall processing time.

+In all of the above situations, redistribution of data is required to either increase or decrease the number of underlying data partitions. **This redestributuion is achieved by executing shuffling on the existing distributed data collection via commonly available ‘repartition’ API among RDDs, Datasets, and Dataframes.**

+- When performing aggregation and join all data records belonging to aggregation, or a join key should reside in a single data partition.
+If the existing partitioning scheme of the input data collection(s) does not satisfy the condition, then re-distribution in accordance with aggregation/join key becomes mandatory, and therefore shuffling would be executed on the input data collection to achieve the desired re-distribution/shuffling

 **Cache:**
 Cache is applied to DF using- .cache, a flag is enabled for spark to know caching of DF is enabled.
 The actual caching happens when an action is performed - show